Student Conduct Procedures

 For a conduct conference decision not resulting in suspension, the appeal must be submitted within three (3) business days from the date of the decision.
 The appeal will be reviewed by the supervisor of the decision maker, or appropriate designee.
 Study away site appeals will be directed to a supervisor or, if appropriate, the Office of Student Conduct.
 The student shall receive a written decision from the appeal officer generally within ten (10) business days of the submission of the appeal.

 For a panel hearing decision, or any decision resulting in suspension or expulsion, the appeal must be submitted within five (5) business days from the date of the decision.
-The appeal will be reviewed by the Dean (or Dean’s designee) of the school of the respondent, in consultation with the Senior Vice-President for Student Affairs (or designee).
+Except as provided immediately below, the appeal will be reviewed by the Dean (or Dean’s designee) of the school of the respondent, in consultation with the Dean of Students in the Division of Student Affairs (or designee).
 The student shall receive a written decision from the appeal officer generally within fifteen (15) business days of the submission of the appeal.

 The appeal shall not consist of a new hearing and will be limited to the documentation considered at the hearing, the written decision, and additional appeal materials submitted by the respondent.
 The appeal officer may accept the decision without modification; accept the decision but modify the sanction imposed; or remand the case for further proceedings.
 If the appeal officer accepts the decision without modification, the matter shall be deemed final.